25 Easy Family Night Activities to Connect

 Sometimes, I even use the time to get family stuff DONE.
 Recently, my kids needed to make something for school, so we used Family Night to work together on it.
 The important part is not what you do, but that you are doing it together!

-What are other fun family night activities you do to connect?
+What are other fun family night activities you do to connect? *See this list of family bonding activities for even more ideas!

 Don’t Miss These Other Family Posts: